MLH/mlh-policies/member-event-guidelines.md

     opt-in.

-    a. **Contact / Demographic Info.** Your registration form MUST ask for: first name, last name, email, school, and phone number.
-Optionally, we encourage you to also ask for: age, gender, race/ethnicity, major, current level of study, and expected graduation year.
+    a. **Contact / Demographic Info.** Your registration form MUST ask for: first name, last name, age, email, school, and phone number.
+Optionally, we encourage you to also ask for: gender, race/ethnicity, major, current level of study, and expected graduation year.

     b. **MLH Code of Conduct, Data Sharing, and Terms & Conditions Checkbox.** Add a checkbox with the following language to your registration form: "I have read and agree to the [MLH Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
-    I authorize you to share my application/registration information for event administration, ranking, MLH administration, pre- and post-event informational e-mails, and occasional messages about hackathons in-line with the [MLH Privacy Policy](https://mlh.io/privacy).
+    “I authorize you to share my application/registration information with Major League Hacking for event administration, ranking, and MLH administration in-line with the [MLH Privacy Policy](https://mlh.io/privacy).
 I further agree to the terms of both the [MLH Contest Terms and Conditions](https://github.com/MLH/mlh-policies/tree/master/prize-terms-and-conditions) and the [MLH Privacy Policy](https://mlh.io/privacy).”
+    “I authorize MLH to send me pre- and post-event informational emails, which contain free credit and opportunities from their partners."

-    We have grouped these terms into a single checkbox for ease of setup and improved user experience.
-If your local laws require you to separate these terms (Ex.
+    If your local laws require you to adjust these terms in any way (Ex.
 GDPR), you can find those [checkbox requirements here](https://docs.google.com/document/d/1K7HSIEO8tA7vbD0dtwvesMOhDAea8nDKJlu3f3kS8pE/edit?usp=sharing).

 3.  **MLH Website Branding.** On your hackathon’s website, you must display the MLH Season Trust Badge in the header and the MLH logo under your